Jylen02/CY-Path/readme.txt

 CY-Path

 To see the Javadoc :
-	- Run the file "index.html" in the "doc" repository which is present in "CY-Path"
+	- Run the file "index.html" in the "doc" folder which is present in "CY-Path" folder

 To run the deliverable:
 	- Make sure your Java version is up to date, otherwise download the latest version of JDK from Oracle's official website and restart the console.